belea7/GOL_Patterns_Network/README.md

 Game of Life if a popular cellular automaton: https://playgameoflife.com/

-It contains interesting patterns that behave in certain ways, for example cyclic patterns that return to their initial state after certain amount of generations.
+It contains interesting patterns with complex behavior, for example cyclic patterns that return to their initial state after certain amount of generations.
 For example:

 ![alt text](https://www.conwaylife.com/w/images/b/b7/Dinnertable.gif?raw=true)